nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 ### E.8 Delete favourite command from favourite list

 ### E.9 Execute a favourite command from favourite list
+1. Executing a favourite command in list of favourites.
+- Prerequisites: List all favourite commands by executing `/listfav` command
+- Test case: `/execfav 1`<br>
+Expected: Command in index 1 of the list of favourites will be executed.<br>
+- Test case: `/execfav 0`<br>
+Expected: No command executed.
+Error details will be shown.
+List of favourites will not be modified.<br>
+- Other incorrect data to test: `/execfav`, `/execfav words`, `/execfav x`(where x is larger than list).
+Expected: Similar to previous.

 ### E.10 Change description of favourite command in favourite list